Video Conferencing System Solutions, Technology, and Equipment

 What is the difference between video calling and conferencing?

-Video calling is a tool that gives one person the ability to directly contact another person through a set direct number or line.
+Video calling is a tool that gives one person the ability to directly contact another person through a direct line.
 A video conference allows a host to create a virtual meeting space with a unique identification number that can be accessed by multiple participants at once.

 What is the difference between VoIP and video conferencing?